Suj4LB/ngo-website/README.md

 Note on MongoDB Atlas Cluster
 The MongoDB Atlas connection for this project is currently not functional.
 Any assistance in debugging or resolving this would be highly appreciated!

+When you paste this into your README file on GitHub, it will appear formatted with headings, code blocks, and sections just like I showed.
+Replace `<repository-url>` and `<project-directory>` with the appropriate values for your project.